Safeguarding

 Our School’s Designated Safeguarding Lead: Miss Tina Gobell

-Deputy Designated Safeguarding Lead: Miss Jennifer Baker and Ms. Emma Randle
+Deputy Designated Safeguarding Lead: Mrs Jennifer Oakes and Mrs Jane Wilce Cordner

 The Discovery School has a dedicated team of Designated Safeguarding Leaders (DSLs).
 The DSL team is intensively trained by Kent County Council to ensure that it is aware of all the requirements necessary to ensure that the School keeps everyone safe.